Want to know who’s the youngest goal-scorer in ISL or which team holds the record for the longest unbeaten run? Here are the answers.

 Balwant Singh became the first Indian goal scorer in the ISL after netting for Chennaiyin FC in the 31st minute during the Marina Machans’ 2-1 victory over FC Goa at the Fatorda on October 15, 2014.

 Mumbai City FC’s Brazilian striker Andre Moritz scored the first-ever ISL hat-trick in the first season during a 5-0 win over FC Pune City on October 18, 2014.

-Chhetri is also the highest Indian goal scorer in the ISL followed by Jeje Lalpekhlua, who is playing ISL 2020-21 for East Bengal.
+Chhetri is also the highest Indian goal scorer in the ISL followed by Jeje Lalpekhlua, who played ISL 2020-21 for East Bengal.

 The ISL’s fastest goal was scored by former Jamshedpur FC winger Jerry Mawihmingthanga, who found the back of the net after just 23 seconds against Kerala Blasters FC in ISL 2017-18 on 17th January 2018.